wehu/cone/README.md

 # Cone-lang

 This is a POC project and attempt to develop a language for AI.
-Cone-lang is a functional language, which handles with side-effect with algebraic effect handlers, supports autodiff and integrated with python seamlessly.
+Cone-lang is a functional language, which handles with side-effect by algebraic effect handlers, supports autodiff and integrates with python seamlessly.

 ## Features